openhumanoids/oh-distro/README.md

     ros-indigo-tf ros-indigo-image-transport ros-indigo-tf-conversions ros-indigo-image-geometry ros-indigo-cv-bridge ros-indigo-std-srvs

-The catkin workspace is located in source catkin_ws/drc_translators.
+The catkin workspace is located in ipab-ros-workspace.
 The workspace is compiled separately by running

     catkin_make -DCATKIN_BUILD_MODE=RelWithDebInfo